 HTC Power To Give is a CSR (Corporate Social Responsibility) initiative from HTC that has been jointly developed with Dr. David Anderson at University of California, Berkeley.
-Using the Power To Give app, owners of Android OS smartphones can choose to ‘give back’ by supporting key research projects around the world.
-Scientific research often requires a vast amount of processing power for data modeling and analysis.
-The Power To Give app, supported by the world’s largest single distributed volunteer computing platform BOINC, lets users donate their unused smartphone computing power to science programs across diverse fields as astronomy, environment, medicine and physics.
+Using the HTC Power To Give, owners of Android OS smartphones can choose to ‘give back’ by supporting key research projects around the world.
+Scientific research often requires a vast amount of processing power for data modelling and analysis.
+HTC Power To Give, supported by the world’s largest single distributed volunteer computing platform BOINC, lets users donate their unused smartphone computing power to science programmes across diverse fields as astronomy, environment, medicine and physics.

-The goal of HTC Power To Give is to ask users of Android OS smartphones to contribute their unused computing power to research programs around the world.
-A million active Power To Give smartphone and its users would be similar to the computing power of a supercomputer, which will be used to help answer some of world’s biggest questions in different research areas.
+The goal of HTC Power To Give is to ask users of Android OS smartphones to contribute their unused computing power to research programmes around the world.
+A million active HTC Power To Give smartphones would be similar to the computing power of a supercomputer, which will be used to help answer some of world’s biggest questions in different research areas.

-The HTC Power To Give app, connects a smartphone to different research projects through BOINC, the world’s largest distributed volunteering computing platform.
+HTC Power To Give, connects a smartphone to different research projects through BOINC, the world’s largest distributed volunteering computing platform.
 The result is a global network of smartphone computing power to support scientific research.
 Research projects are broken down into many small tasks and distributed across the network.

-Download HTC Power To Give app from the Google Play Store.
-The app is also pre-installed on a wide range of HTC smartphones - simply search for HTC Power To Give from the apps screen on your HTC device.
+Download HTC Power To Give from the Google Play Store.
+It is also pre-installed on a wide range of HTC smartphones – simply search for HTC Power To Give on your HTC device.

-Open the app, register for an account and select the project(s) that you want to support.
+Open HTC Power To Give, register for an account and select the project(s) that you want to support.

-The app only runs when the phone is idle, connected to Wi-Fi and plugged in to an external power source (e.g. wall socket, pc, and wireless chargers).
+It only runs when the phone is idle, connected to Wi-Fi or mobile data and plugged in to an external power source (e.g. wall socket, PC and wireless chargers).
 Only then will the phone’s processing power be used.

 HTC Power To Give runs on Android devices that meet the following requirements: